A jQuery Plugin Framework

 To make things less esoteric, we'll go through the process of creating an actual plugin to show how the framework is applied.

 HTML input fields have a maxlength attribute to restrict their size, but textareas do not.
 We will create a plugin to add this functionality.
-Our final code will look something like this:
+Our final code to apply the plugin will look something like this:

 $(selector).maxlength({max: 300});